fishjam-dev/membrane_rtc_engine/guides/custom_endpoints.md

 > Engine <--- RequestTrackVariant (:low)    ---- Endpoint
 > ```
 >
-> Because this logic must be duplicated in each endpoint we encapsulated
+> Because this logic must be duplicated in each endpoint we enstream_formatulated
 > it into `TrackReceiver` that can easily be plugged in before the actual
 > Membrane element.
 >